Zhangweichn/OpOptimization/README.md

 ## Data
 The data is in **data_df.rda** and **data_k.rda**. data_df corresponds to parameter C, which is the current market price of the option. data_K corresponds to parameter K, which is the option's expiration exercise price

+---
+## Group members
+This project was completed by several members of the Fintech project (in no particular order):

+- ZHANG Wei

+- YANG Yifan

+- SUN Yuanting

+- ZHANG Zejing

+- LU Yanbo

+- CHEN Guilong